Hutton-Potato-Genetics/athlete_assembly/README.md

 conda activate vikrant_assembly
 ```

-These environments are automatically activated in the job scripts, so no need to activate them yourself.
+These environments are automatically activated in the job scripts when necessary, so no need to activate them yourself.

 ## Job scripts

 All job scripts are contained in the `scripts/` directory.

-To submit a job, run the command `sbatch scripts/run_canu.sh` and it will be submitted to the cluster.
+To submit a job, run the command `sbatch scripts/run_{job}.sh` and it will be submitted to the cluster.

 The stdout and stderr output of each script will be written to files in the `slurm/` directory to keep everything tidy.